-After you get a copy of the code, populate the variables correctly and then initialize the code with the command as shown below.
+After you get a copy of the code, populate the variables correctly and initialize the code with the command below.

 This file contains bidirectional Unicode text that may be interpreted or compiled differently than what appears below.
 To review, open the file in an editor that reveals hidden Unicode characters.

 Learn more about bidirectional Unicode characters